 The Court typically allots one hour for dispositive motions.
 Additional time may be provided on hearings involving multiple parties or complex motions.
 Please advise the bailiff if additional time is being requested.

 Note: Most motions do not require oral argument under the Civil or Local Rules.
 If a party would like to request oral argument, the motion should be noted pursuant to the applicable court rules, simply noting in the upper right hand corner of the working papers “Oral Argument Requested.”
 If, after reviewing all briefing, the Court determines oral argument is appropriate, the bailiff will contact the parties and set a mutually acceptable time for oral argument.

 Judge Young’s court is paperless.
-Please use the Clerk’s Office e-working copies service or submit your working copies on a flash drive or CD.
+Please use the Clerk’s Office e-working copies service, provide a sharefile link, or submit your working copies on a flash drive or CD.
 The flash drive or CD should be delivered to the Judges’ Mailroom, C-203, with Judge Young’s name and the case information clearly marked.

 Digitally Recorded Courtroom

 The court proceedings in Department 6 are recorded by FTR Gold equipment which digitally records all proceedings.
-You will need to submit a completed CD Request Form to the Clerk’s Office.
+If you are requesting a copy of a recording, you will need to submit a completed CD Request Form to the Clerk’s Office.
 If the parties are requesting a court reporter for a hearing/trial, please notify the bailiff as soon as possible.

 Please notify the court immediately if your case settles or you need to strike a motion.